nathan-fiscaletti/galago/tutorials/apache.md

 ## Configure TLS _(Optional)_

 You can optionally configure TLS.
-If you are running through Apache, I would not recommend that you use the built in TLS support that Galago provides and would instead recommend that you use [certbot](https://certbot.eff.org/).
+If you are running through Apache, I would not recommend that you use the built in TLS support that GalaGo provides and would instead recommend that you use [certbot](https://certbot.eff.org/).
 Once you have your Virtual Host set up, just run certbot as you normally would and everything should work as intended.

 ```sh
 $ certbot